-More information about research projects in progress within the Finnish Youth Research Network is available on the Research Projects page.
+More information and examples of current research activities within the Finnish Youth Research Network is available on the Research Projects page.

 Features of the Research Activities